 - C is for Color: The color is not the same all over and may include shades of brown or black, or sometimes with patches of pink, red, white, or blue.

-- D is for Diameter: The spot is larger than 6 millimeters across (about ¼ inch – the size of a pencil eraser), although melanomas can sometimes be smaller than this.
+- D is for Diameter: The spot is larger than 6 millimeters across (about ¼ inch – the size of a pea), although melanomas can sometimes be smaller than this.

 - E is for Evolving: The mole is changing in size, shape, or color.